Angel Clivillés

-Angel Clivilles was the stage name used by Louise Angel Sabater, later Angel Mercado, a Latina dance music singer of Puerto Rican and Dominican She was born in the Bronx, New York, United States.
+Angel Clivilles was the stage name used by Louise Angel Sabater, later Angel Mercado, a Latina dance music singer of Puerto Rican descent She was born in the Bronx, New York, United States.

 Music career

 Angel Mercado began her musical career in 1986, as a member of the freestyle girl group The Cover Girls.
 Mercado left The Cover Girls in 1990 to embark on a solo career.
 She toured as "Angel (The Original Cover Girl)" until 2012.

 Personal life

 She is married to La' Entertainment founder and owner Latif Mercado, having divorced Carlos Clivillés, older brother of Robert of the group C + C Music Factory.